kontext-hq/documentation/docs/iOS/reference.md

+## Events

 ### `sendEvent`

 METHOD

-Tag a user based on an app event of your choosing so later you can create segments on [kontext.in](https://kontext.in/) to target these users.
+Tag a user based on an app event of your choosing so later you can create segments on [Kontext platform](https://app.kontext.in/) to target these users.
 Recommend using sendEvents over sendEvent if you need to set more than one tag on a user at a time.

 | Parameter              | Type                        | Description                                  |
 | ---------------------- | --------------------------- | -------------------------------------------- |